Dotted Pi Approximation

 Evolution of approximated Pi

-Given that the painting is a perfect square, which leads to the effect that the oval in it can also be considered as a perfect quarter circle.
-The fact that the points are being added completely randomly influences the approximation of Pi also in a random manner.
+When the painting is a perfect square, the oval can also be considered a perfect quarter circle.
+The pseudorandom placement of points causes the estimate to fluctuate.
 The graph below shows the evolution of the accuracy of Pi up to 900 points added.

-This rather strange development can massively be influenced by the user when resizing the window, as the aspect ration of the painting will alter.
+This development can be strongly influenced by the user when resizing the window, as the aspect ratio of the painting will alter.

 Further Resources